tek/proteome/README.md

 * `<cr>` to jump to a match
 * `y` to yank the matching line
 * `r` to start replace mode
+* `d` to delete the matching line

+Deleting a line will compensate for resulting double empty lines.

 `ProGrepIn(path, pattern)` allows you to specify the directory to search.